-A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London Ontario
+A FEW WORDS ABOUT YOUR CAREER IN REAL ESTATE in London, Ontario

-Perhaps that’s why many new licensees or those wanting to make a switch go out looking for Real Estate Company to affiliate with often aren’t totally prepared to pick the right combination of company and broker of record for their particular personality.
+Perhaps that’s why many new licensees or those wanting to make a switch go out looking for a Real Estate Company to affiliate with often aren’t totally prepared to pick the right combination of company and broker of record for their particular personality.

 In truth, the residential real estate industry has a poor track record of developing systems to help new people and experienced make more educated decisions about who they ought to join.

 Mistakes Experienced Real Estate Agents & New To the Business Make When Choosing a Real Estate Brokerage & The Questions You Should Get Answered.